-2. Plasma Guns, Plasma Injection, and Trapping Studies
+Plasma Guns, Plasma Injection, and Trapping Studies

-The hydromagnetic coaxial plasma gun developed in this Laboratory provides a directed burst of dense plasma $(10^{17} \text{ to } 10^{18} \text{ ions total})$ with energy adjustable from 2 to 10 keV.
-The operation of the gun is considerably embarrassed by a later emission of slower, cooler plasma.
-This gun, now in wide use around the world, makes enough hot plasma that, once it is injected and captured into a static magnetic bottle, significant plasma physics experiments can be made.
-The operation of the gun is not clearly understood.
-It does not function by the simple-minded sweeping out of plasma by a j x B current magnetic-field piston.
-The energies observed
+The hydromagnetic coaxial plasma gun developed in this laboratory provides a directed burst of dense plasma $(10^{17} - 10^{18} \text{ ions total})$ with energy adjustable from 2 - 10 keV.
+The operation of the gun is considerably embarrassed by a later emission of slower cooler plasma.
+This gun, now in wide use around the world makes enough hot plasma that, once injected and captured into a static magnetic bottle, significant plasma physics experiments can be made.
+The operation of the gun is not clearly understood: It does not function by the simple-minded sweeping out of plasma by a j x B current magnetic field piston.
+The energies observed are many times too high for that.

-Fig. 4.
-Compressed plasma of the Los Alamos Scylla IV θ pinch as shown by Mach-Zehnder interferogram at $\lambda = 6943$ Å. This is near peak compression in the new low pressure, higher temperature regime without reverse magnetic field heating.
-P (initial) = 15 m-torr D2.
-B applied = 90 kGauss.
-Time = 1.6 μsec.
-Plasma mean length = 70 cm.
-1 fringe = 3.10^{17} electron/cm2.
-Mean ion energy (calc) = 7.3 keV (equivalent to 4.9 keV ion temperature for Maxwellized ion energies).
-Electron temperature = 300 eV.
-Mean neutron yield = 6 × 108 per discharge.
-Note absence of wall impurities. are many times too high for that.
 Probably some terminal acceleration process is involved.
-The plasma slug from the gun exerts dynamic pressures of $\frac{1}{2}$ n m \overline{V} , large enough to deform multi-kilogauss magnetic fields.
+The plasma slug from the gun exerts dynamic pressures 1/2 n m $\overline{v}^2$ large enough to deform multi-kilogauss magnetic fields.
 Much interesting work is being done on the conduction of this gun plasma down magnetic ducts.
-A first requirement for effective application of these gun plasmas is to be able to control them magnetically, i.e., stop them, steer them round corners, and so on.
-It is a surprising thing after nearly fifteen years of plasma research throughout the world, that no one has succeeded in steering a slug of hot plasma round a 90° curve with more than 10 to 20% efficiency.
+A first requirement for effective application of these gun plasmas is to be able to control them magnetically, i.e., stop them, steer them round corners and so on.
+It is a surprising thing after nearly 15 years of plasma research throughout the world, that no one has succeeded in steering a slug of hot plasma round a 90° curve with more than 10 - 20% efficiency.
 In the laboratory, such plasmas act in ways that would not be predicted.
 This is because actual situations turn out to be more complicated than can reasonably be foreseen.
-Certain very interesting trapping possibilities exist by virtue of the polarization charges which develop when gun plasmas cross magnetic fields.
+Certain very interesting trapping possibilities exist, by virtue of the polarization charges which develop when gun plasmas cross magnetic fields.
 For example a gun plasma is directed across a magnetic field, lines of which are continuous, but reversed in direction from, magnetic lines traversed earlier by the plasma.
-When the fast plasma penetrating the field reaches this region, a large current of polarization electrons can travel along the magnetic lines between the two regions to cancel the polarization, thus halting the plasma automatically.
+When the fast plasma penetrating the field reaches this region, a large current of polarization elections can travel along the magnetic lines between the two regions to cancel the polarization, thus halting the plasma automatically.
 This was one of the rare cases when observations on polarization and conduction led to a purposeful change in the magnetic field configuration - which functioned in the way predicted.

-It may be noteworthy that the 1964 United States exchange delegation on their tour of the USSR fusion installations reported a large increase in Soviet work with plasma guns, ducts, and trapping, very much along the lines of that at Los Alamos.
+It may be noteworthy that the 1964 United States exchange delegation, on their tour of the USSR fusion installations in 1964, reported a large increase in Soviet work with plasma guns, ducts and trapping, very much on the lines of that at Los Alamos.

-3. Plasma Focus Experiment
+Plasma Focus Experiment

 In 1960 some studies were made on coaxial guns in an effort to understand how they worked and thereby improve them.
-To determine the angular distribution of the ejected plasma, the d-d neutrons generated when the plasma slug impinged on a distant D 0 ice target were plotted.
+To determine the angular distribution of the ejected plasma, the DD neutrons generated when the plasma slug impinged on a distant $D_2O$ ice target were plotted.
 This led to the observation that some neutrons were produced at the gun itself.
 Further exploration and optimization including working with a static deuterium filling, resulted in an apparatus which forms a plasma focus with extraordinary properties.